 Don’t have ARCADE?
 Get the 30-day free trial.

 Riffer by Audiomodern is a plugin and iOS app that generates sequences and riffs.
 The sequel to Random Riff Generator, Riffer is compatible with practically anything that accepts a MIDI signal (like synths and drum machines).
 Try using it with ARCADE — bring tasty grooves or melodies to life by simply holding down a single key.

 When using any kind of arp or riff generator with ARCADE, set the scale to C major/A minor (only white keys).
 This ensures that every note generated from your device will trigger a loop in ARCADE.

-2. DAW LP – $40
+2. DAW LP ($40)

-3. HalfTime – $12
+3. HalfTime ($12)

-4. Backmask – $20
+4. Backmask ($20)

-This MIDI tool is an effortless means to writing chord progressions thanks to note detection and chord suggestions.
-Once you’re satisfied with the progressions you’ve made with Scaler, just drag the MIDI into any other virtual instrument (like Analog Brass & Winds).
+Scaler 2 by Plugin Boutique is an effortless means to writing chord progressions, thanks to note detection and chord suggestions.
+Once you’re satisfied with your chord progressions in Scaler 2, just drag the MIDI into any other virtual instrument to start testing out sounds (like Analog Brass & Winds).

 For first-time users, Scaler 2 costs $59.
 But, if you previously bought Scaler 1, the upgrade to Scaler 2 is only $29.
 If you like the idea of Scaler 2 but you want to explore even more MIDI tricks, check out Mixed In Key’s Captain Plugins.